CDAT/cdatweb/README.md

 1. Running vtkWeb from a docker image (Mac OS or Linux ony)

   You first must have [Docker](https://docs.docker.com/) installed.
 See the installation guide for more information.
-The setup here assumes you have `boot2docker` on you `PATH` and that you have run `$(boot2docker shellinit)` in your current terminal window on Mac OS.
+On OSX, the setup here assumes you have `docker-machine` on you `PATH` and that you have a docker machine named `docker` (created with `docker-machine create docker`).

   First, get the latest docker image from dockerhub by running
   ```